-When it comes to chatbots for bysiness, many imagine primitive, button-based bots used to order a pizza or to send a sticker.
+When it comes to chatbots for business, many imagine primitive, button-based bots used to order a pizza or to send a sticker.
 This field, however, is much larger.
 Chatbot is a dialog interface that can be integrated into software, applications, websites and even messengers.

 There is a big amount of misconceptions around chatbots used in call centers, customer service and customer consulting.
 Stanislav Ashmanov, Nanosemantics CEO, has addressed the most common ones in his recent speech at Russian Tech Week.
 This article gives a short summary of his report.

 Myth 1: The market is not ready

 Contrary to that opinion, only the laziest of companies do not use chatbots.
 Most of the large businesses are faced with contact center overload, and they finding it increasingly harder to deal with.
 Every day more and more companies come to the realization that introducing a chatbot will allow for optimization of the most important resources – time and money.
 Based on our own experience, we can confirm that the market is indeed ready and the interest keeps growing.

 Myth 2: Everyone needs a chatbot

 Unfortunately for us, this is not the case.
 The criteria for chatbot necessity, in fact, is very straightforward.

 First, if you don’t have to deal with a high number of clients, chatbot will not save you any money.
 From a cost-efficiency point of view, it would be cheaper to hire some interns to handle the messenger requests.

 Second, if you receive mostly nontypical requests that are hard to predict ahead of time, the best chatbot can do is redirecting the customer to the profile specialist.

 Third, the dialog with the client may be absent altogether.
 There may be no communication in place even in cases with a large client base.

 Fourth, not everything can be accomplished with text or voice.
 For instance, in cases of vast item catalogue, the chatbot may respond with a list of 20 items to a request of a single specific one.
 Navigating such a list will be inconvenient for the customer.